Syno: Structured Synthesis for Neural Operators: Background and Related Work

 \subsection{Tensor Compilers}

-At the system level, an NN model is typically represented as a \emph{tensor program}, in which the input/output and intermediate data are all cast as tensors, and a set of operators are applied to the tensor data to derive the final outcome.
-As a result, \emph{tensor compilers} have recently gained great attention to accelerate NN execution, by applying general and specialized compile-time optimizations to compile the operator into high-performance \emph{kernels}\footnote{We use \emph{kernel} to represent a concrete implementation of an \emph{operator}.}~\cite{tvm, pet, ragan2013halide, zheng2020ansor, akg}.
+At the system level, an NN model is typically represented as a \emph{tensor program}, in which the input/output and intermediate data are all cast as tensors, and a set of operators are applied to them.
+As a result, \emph{tensor compilers} have gained great attention to accelerate NN execution, by applying general and specialized compile-time optimizations to compile the operators into high-performance \emph{kernels}\footnote{We use \emph{kernel} to represent a concrete implementation of an \emph{operator}.}~\cite{tvm, pet, ragan2013halide, zheng2020ansor, akg}.

-Typically, kernels are written as loop nests, and each tensor compiler has its intermediate representation (IR) for describing and optimizing kernels.
+Typically, kernels are written as loop nests, and each tensor compiler has its own intermediate representation (IR) for describing and optimizing kernels.
 We here take Halide~\cite{ragan2013halide} as an example.
 Many tensor compilers use similar IR designs~\cite{tvm, taichi, freetensor, akg}.
-Halide provides the separation of algorithm and schedule, where the algorithm is purely functional, and the schedule dictates the concrete loop nest implementation involving tiling, vectorization, reordering, etc. For example, \cref{list:halide-example} shows how we define a convolution in Halide, which is just simplified loop nests operating on specific dimensions (i.e., \emph{coordinates}) of the tensors.
+Halide provides the separation of algorithm and schedule, where the algorithm is purely functional, and the schedule dictates the concrete loop nest implementation involving tiling, vectorization, reordering, etc. For example, \cref{list:halide-example} shows how we define a convolution in Halide, which is just simplified loop nests operating on specific \emph{coordinates} (i.e., dimensions) of the tensors.
 With this IR, we can flexibly express different tensor computations.

-The separation of algorithm and schedule enables tensor compilers to explore the optimization space that is \emph{semantically equivalent} to the original program, i.e. the purely functional computation description as in \cref{list:halide-example}.
-This is in contrast to NAS-like approaches that find \emph{semantically inequivalent} programs with better functionalities, so the two approaches are \emph{orthogonal}.
-Turner et al.~\cite{turner2021neural} extended tensor compilers, relaxing the equivalence constraint to apply \emph{inequivalent} transformations on loop nests in tensor programs to realize NAS.
+The separation of algorithm and schedule enables tensor compilers to explore the optimization space that is \emph{semantically equivalent} to the original program, i.e., the purely functional computation description as in \cref{list:halide-example}.
+This is in contrast to NAS-like approaches that find \emph{semantically inequivalent} programs with better quality and/or better performance, so the two approaches are \emph{orthogonal}.
+A recent work, \citet{turner2021neural}, extended tensor compilers, relaxing the equivalence constraint to apply \emph{inequivalent} transformations on loop nests in tensor programs to realize NAS.
 However, their approach pre-defined only a few simple inequivalent transformations, such as grouping and bottlenecking the range of a loop, thus only exploring a limited search space still in the scope of traditional operators.